Abstract Goerss-Hopkins theory: Moduli of ring spectra

 Intuitively, $\synspectra$ is an $\infty$-category of ``resolutions of spectra'' and plays the role of the ``derived $\infty$-category of spectra'' (with respect to the $E$-homology functor).
 Because of our axiomatic approach, the precise details of the construction of $\synspectra$ are not needed, but for the convenience of the reader we briefly recall them here.

-One says that a finite spectrum $P$ is \emph{$E_{*}$-projective} if $E_{*}P$ is projective as an $E_{*}$-module.
+One says that a finite spectrum $P$ is \emph{$E_{*}$-projective} (or just \emph{projective}) if $E_{*}P$ is projective as an $E_{*}$-module.
 We endow the $\infty$-category $\spectra_{E}^{fp}$ of finite, $E_{*}$-projective spectra with a Grothendieck topology where covering families consist of single maps which induce a surjection on $E$-homology.

 \begin{defin} The $\infty$-category $\synspectra$ of \emph{synthetic spectra} is the $\infty$-category of spherical (product-preserving), hypercomplete sheaves of spaces on $\spectra_{E}^{fp}$. \end{defin} The $\infty$-category of synthetic spectra enjoys the following properties: